 This virtual workshop will provide a big-picture overview of key management strategies to promote apple orchard health.
 We will start with a 30-minute presentation that covers soil, nutrient, and water management and Integrated Pest Management strategies for insect pests and diseases focusing on organic/agroecological approaches.
 This will include examples and helpful photos of visual symptoms of different issues.
 At the end of the presentation, I will share a quick poll with the audience to ask them to rank which aspects of orchard health they'd like to hear most about from experienced apple growers.
 I'll share the results with everyone so we can all see which topics are highest priority.
 For the remainder of the time, we'll hear from a panel of small-scale commercial apple growers to learn which strategies they use in their orchards to promote orchard health, what works best for them in their context, and why.
 This will help show attendees what these strategies look like in practice and how strategies can be tailored to different orchard situations.
 After panelists feel they have covered the attendees' identified priority topics, we'll open it up for Q&A to help attendees explore how to effectively apply these strategies in their own orchards.

-The day includes: NCGA will lead a field day from 1:00-4:00 with a brown bag lunch at Green Spiral Farm Topics: Cover crop strategies, Crops for winter harvest, and more.
+Farmer friends and allies, join us to celebrate CAFF’s small farm conference!
+The day includes: UCCE & NCGA will lead a field day from 1:00-4:00 with a brown bag lunch at Green Spiral Farm Topics: Cover crop strategies, Crops for winter harvest, and more.

 Wanting to start a farm, but unsure if it’ll be successful?
 Full of great ideas for your farm, but struggle to implement them?
 Or maybe just trying to strategize your farm’s future, but don’t know where to start?
 Writing a business plan can dramatically increase the success of implementing your ideas and goals.
 The AgPlan online business planning software has multiple templates to help you organize your business into a comprehensive business plan allowing you to highlight your unique operation.
 Templates include value added, agritourism, commodity, and a short-term operating plan.
 In this workshop, we will guide you in creating a business plan to incorporate your farm vision into your operation.